 And the watch wears well.
 Although the Day Date is wide at 41 mm (there are several smaller versions), it is relatively flat at a bit under 11 mm in height, so it sits low on the wrist for a large watch.

-Inside is an ETA 2834, which is essentially an ETA 2824 with the day and date function.
+Inside is the T603 movement, which is Sellita SW240.
+That, in turn is a clone of the ETA 2824 with the additional day and date function.
 It’s a low cost but exceptionally robust movement, and entirely appropriate for a watch of this price.